joc044/cse15l-lab-reports/LabReport4.md

 (`Notice`: You only need to type `git clone`.
 The rest of text can be pasted.)

-7) After making sure the text you type is correct, press enter.
+7) After making sure the text you type is correct, press Enter.

 8) Clone successfully